Oil Moves Higher as Brent Crude Tops $60 a Barrel

 ADVERTISEMENT

+"That's telling me this is happening -- this is working," said Michael Hiley, a trader at LPS Futures LLC.
+"The underlying fundamentals keep nudging us higher."

+Rising geopolitical risk has also boosted oil prices lately.
+Clashes between Iraqi government troops and forces from the semiautonomous Kurdish region disrupted some oil production and exports this month.

 Some expect oil to encounter staunch resistance on its march higher.
-Producers are likely to take advantage of the rally to hedge, or lock in higher prices for output next year.
+U.S. oil producers are likely to take advantage of the rally to hedge, or lock in higher prices for output next year.

 Mr. Staunovo said UBS expects the price of Brent to stay in a range of $55 to $60 a barrel.